juniperonline/markdown_syntax_test/test_article.md

       const btn = document.querySelector['button'];
       this.names = ['Max', 'Anna', 'George'];
       this.currentName = 0;
-      this.addName();  // 'this' here refers to the constructor btn.addEventListener ('click', this.addName); // but 'this' here refers to the button object }
+      this.addName();  // 'this' here refers to the constructor of the NameGenerator class btn.addEventListener ('click', this.addName); // but 'this' here refers to the button object }